chrispwolf/night-tripper-platen/content/chapters/Rules for Play/starships-travel.md

 ---

 # Starships & Travel
-These rules cover small craft such as light freighters, militia gunboats and pleasure yachts.
-Capitals and other large ships should be treated as set pieces and terrain.You won't win in a fight against them.
+These rules cover small craft like light freighters, gunboats and pleasure yachts.
+Capitals and other large ships should be treated as set pieces and terrain.
+You won't win in a fight against them.

 The players may start with a starship.
 If they do, they are likely in debt for the full cost to a bank, loan shark, ship manufacturer, or other entity.
 Standard loan repayment terms are 1.5% of the total cost of the ship paid out over 100 months.
 At the end of 100 months the PCs will have paid 150% of the cost of the ship.
 Round fractions of a credit up.